pallets/werkzeug/README.rst

 -   A test client for simulating HTTP requests during testing without requiring running a server.

-Werkzeug is Unicode aware and doesn't enforce any dependencies.
+Werkzeug doesn't enforce any dependencies.
 It is up to the developer to choose a template engine, database adapter, and even how to handle requests.
 It can be used to build all sorts of end user applications such as blogs, wikis, or bulletin boards.

 `Flask`_ wraps Werkzeug, using it to handle the details of WSGI while providing more structure and patterns for defining powerful